cardano-foundation/CIPs/CIP-ShawnMcMurdo-NonCentralizingRankings/CIP-ShawnMcMurdo-NonCentralizingRankings.md

 This is a modification of the ranking methodology defined in section 5.6 Non-Myopic Utility of “Shelley Ledger: Delegation/Incentives Design Spec.
 (SL-D1 v.1.20, 2020/07/06)” as follows:

-1. Remove the follosing statement from section 5.6:
+1. Remove the following statement from section 5.6:

 "The idea is to first rank all pools by “desirability”, to then assume that the k most desirable pools will eventually be saturated, whereas all other pools will lose all their members, then to finally base all reward calculations on these assumptions."

-2. Remove the follosing statement from section 5.6.1:
+2. Remove the following statement from section 5.6.1:

 "We predict that pools with rank ≤ k will eventually be saturated, whereas pools with rank
 > k will lose all members and only consist of the owner(s)."